 If you’re looking for comfort food in a bowl I’d give this cauliflower macaroni and cheese style dinner.

-Following our Instant Pot vegetable cook time chart we ended up setting our pressure cooker to high pressure for just 2 minutes.
-If you don’t want it quite as soft 1 minute would work well too.
+Following our Instant Pot vegetable cook time chart we ended up setting our pressure cooker to high pressure for 1 – 2 minutes.
+This is subjective according to how soft you like the florets.

-When it comes to cooking vegetables in the Instant Pot it doesn’t take long at all.
+When it comes to steamed vegetables in the Instant Pot it doesn’t take long at all.
 You don’t want them to get mushy.

 Either way you’ve gotta’ make this!